How to improve your free-to-paid rate by 134% with Hubspot enrichment

-When a user matching the KPI signs up, I want to initiate the conversion as soon as possible personally.
+When a user matching the ICP signs up, I want to personally initiate the conversion as soon as possible.

 This means I want to take him out of our automatic onboarding emails and send him a message I will write myself.

 So, I linked Hubspot to Slack to post all new sign-ups directly to Slack with all the enriched details about the person.

 As I’m connected to Slack all day long, I never miss an exciting signup, whereas when I only had the email notifications, I could miss little nuggets (I take my example above, but an email in @exotec.com doesn’t speak, whereas is already more pictorial.

 I use Zapier to automate this (Trigger: new contact in Hubspot -> Action Slack Message).

 If you want a detailed playbook, you can read how to get notifications in slack for new HubSpot contacts.

 · Enrich all Intercom messages to personalize onboarding

 Intercom is the central point of our onboarding and marketing.